Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

   * \#
   * %

-See also the section “Other tokens”.
+See also the sections “Other tokens” and “Exceptions”.

 ### Dot integer identifier